CyrusCoutinho/DesignFlow/designflow/README.md

   🖼️ Cloud image upload with Cloudinary<br />
   ❤️ Like, save and comment on posts<br />
   💬 Realtime chat with Socket.io<br />
-  🤝 Follow developers and build personal feed<br />
+  🤝 Follow designers and build personal feed<br />
   and a lot more..</p>
 </div>